Fact-checked by the Smart Insurance 101 editorial team

 Do You Need Separate Home Based Business Insurance If You Have a Home Endorsement?

 A typical home business endorsement raises the business property limit from $2,500 to $10,000–$15,000 and may add limited liability coverage for on-premises incidents.
 It costs between $25 and $75 per year.
-However, endorsements rarely cover professional liability, business interruption beyond a few weeks, or off-premises business property losses adequately.
+Endorsements rarely cover professional liability, business interruption beyond a few weeks, or off-premises business property losses adequately.

-If your business involves significant inventory, employees, or professional advice — even if delivered digitally — an endorsement will leave you underinsured.
+If your business involves significant inventory, employees, or professional advice (even advice delivered digitally), an endorsement will leave you underinsured.
 The liability risks of running a client-facing operation are explored in greater depth in our article on why small business owners need liability insurance.

-Key Takeaway: A home business endorsement typically raises property coverage to just $10,000–$15,000 and costs under $75 per year, but excludes professional liability and meaningful business interruption coverage.
+A home business endorsement typically raises property coverage to just $10,000–$15,000 and costs under $75 per year, but excludes professional liability and meaningful business interruption coverage.
+Think of it as a bridge, not a destination: it is appropriate only for very early-stage or very low-revenue operations.
 Most businesses earning over $50,000 annually need a full commercial insurance policy.

 How Do You Choose the Right Home Based Business Insurance Policy?